sannawag/Mashup-synthesis-lit-review/README.md

 To check
 - CTTS: speech synthesis is very successful

-#Improvasher: A Real-Time Mashup System for Live Musical Input. (inproceedings) Davies, Matthew EP and Stark, Adam M and Gouyon, Fabien and Goto, Masataka
+##Improvasher: A Real-Time Mashup System for Live Musical Input. (inproceedings) Davies, Matthew EP and Stark, Adam M and Gouyon, Fabien and Goto, Masataka
 The goal of this paper is related to CSS, but somewhat different: it is about creating beat-level mashups that accompany a given input piece.
 Smooth concatenation is done via 10ms crossfading.

+##The Caterpillar System for Data-Driven Concatenative Sound Synthesis, Diemo Schwarz (2005)

+This paper uses the Viterbi algorithm to concatenate sound units, and uses a similarity measure to give a score for both sequence and segment.
+However, each unit is half of a note, so there are some additional features of a different (e.g. ADSR).

+A database is used for the units, which are organized by "category descriptors (e.g. violin → strings → instrument)", "static descriptors (e.g. Midi note number)", and "dynamic descriptors (e.g. fundamental frequency).